 - Identify resources that are needed for completion of the project.
 Add to the list any resources you will be requiring, whether it is in the first stage of completion or the last.

-- Analyse and put up an estimate of the time each resource needs and its role in completion of a particular task.
+- Analyze and put up an estimate of the time each resource needs and its role in completion of a particular task.

 - Go through the outline of the entire project and ensure that no resource is left out.